 PBI welcomes applications from all individuals at all levels of experience who have a special interest in book arts, bookbinding, conservation, papermaking or associated areas.
 The mixture of experience levels amongst participants is a large part of why PBI is such a rich and productive program.
 There are two applications, one for general admission, and one for scholarship attendees.

-The application period begins on January 1, 2016, via an online application.
-You will find the link to the online application on this page beginning on January 1, 2016.
+Be prepared to indicate first through last choices for all workshops for each session in priority order.
 Applications received within the first two weeks of the application period will be given priority.
 Timely application is strongly encouraged.
 We make an effort to accept an equitable mix of alumni and new comers.

 Applications are accepted through through April 15 or until all spots are confirmed and filled.
 Once all spots are filled, remaining applicants are put on a waiting list.
 Those placed on the waiting list are notified about openings as soon as one becomes available.
 The waiting list remains open until May 1.
 Acceptance letters are sent out starting in early February every year.

 PBI offers sevcn to ten half-tuition work-study awards are based on financial need, merit and motivation, intended for those individuals who could not otherwise afford to attend.
 Scholarship recipients will help with studio set up and take down for each session, assist with various mid-session tasks, and help to organize and run the auction and closing banquet.
 While at PBI, scholarship recipients live in charming but rustic group dormitories, with bathroom facilities in nearby buildings.
 Oxbow provides wonderful, healthy meals with diverse offerings and the kitchen staff is able to accommodate many dietary needs.